phenomenalpotato/Cloud-One-Security-Posture/README.md

         - make list_accounts

+        Function Description: This function allows you to query all accounts that you have access to and see their Account ID.

 You can if you want, after the program run, unset the Environment Variables:

     - unset api

     - unset url

+For more information about the API for Cloud One Workload Security, Smart Check and Cloud Conformity:

+    - Cloud One Workload Security API: https://cloudone.trendmicro.com/docs/workload-security/api-reference/

+    - Cloud Conformity API Documentation: https://github.com/cloudconformity/documentation-api

+    - Smart Check API Reference: https://cloudone.trendmicro.com/docs/container-security/sc-api/

 <b>WARNING:</b>